xemonix0/Cherry-Doom/README.md

 If you're seeking information on the version you're using, please refer to the documentation included with it.

-## Demo compatibility notice
+## Demo Compatibility Notice
 Although the new code has been written with the intention of not breaking demo compatibility, it has not been properly tested yet.
 **RECORD DEMOS AT YOUR OWN RISK!**

 ## Features

-**Important to note**:
+**Important notes**:
 - This feature list is relative to [Nugget Doom's](https://github.com/MrAlaux/Nugget-Doom/blob/master/README.md#features)
-- Some of Cherry Doom's features come from other sources.
-The initial implementations for those are _ported from (p.f.)_ or _inspired by (i.b.)_ said sources.
-These acknowledgements are included in the feature list
+- Some of Cherry Doom's features originate from other sources; acknowledgements are provided _(ported from [p.f.] or inspired by [i.b.])_
 - Some config variables (CVARs) don't have a corresponding menu item and can only be changed by editing `cherry-doom.cfg`.
-For these, a "_CFG-only_" label is present and the CVAR name is included for guidance
+These are marked as "_CFG-only_" and the CVAR name is included for guidance

 ### General

 - _Mute Inactive Window_ setting [p.f.
 [International Doom](https://jnechaevsky.github.io/inter-doom/)]
 - _Floating Powerups_ setting [p.f.
 International Doom]
 - _Rocket Trails_ setting [partially p.f.
 [Doom Retro](https://www.doomretro.com/)]
-	- Smoke particle spawn rate and smoke translucency are customizable via the CFG-only `rocket_trails_interval` and `rocket_trails_tran` CVARs respectively
+	- Customize smoke particle spawn rate and translucency via CFG-only CVARs: `rocket_trails_interval` and `rocket_trails_tran` respectively
-- _Mouselook_ option for the _Stretch Short Skies_ setting to enable sky stretching only when mouselook is enabled
+- _Mouselook_ option for the _Stretch Short Skies_ setting, enabling sky stretching only with mouselook active
-- _Less Blinding Tints_ setting
+- _Less Blinding Tints_ setting (by [@Spaicrab](https://github.com/Spaicrab))

 #### Intermission screen

-- Setting to _adjust intermission kill percentage to follow UV max speedrun requirements_ (CFG-only: `inter_accurate_kill_count`)
+- Setting to adjust intermission kill percentage to meet UV max speedrun requirements (CFG-only: `inter_accurate_kill_count`)
-	- Specifically, it prevents resurrected and Icon of Sin-spawned monsters from increasing the totals, and also makes 100% show up for maps without monsters
+	- Ensures that resurrected and Icon of Sin-spawned monsters do not increase the kill count.
+Maps without monsters display 100% kill completion
-- Items percentage is now 100% on maps without items
+- Maps without items display 100% item completion

 ### Status Bar/HUD

 #### Crosshair

 - _Disable On Slot 1_ setting [i.b. [_Precise Crosshair_ mod](https://forum.zdoom.org/viewtopic.php?t=64788)]
-- _Detection of Targets in Darkness_ setting (the required light level is customizable through the CFG-only `hud_crosshair_dark_level` CVAR) [i.b. [_Target Spy_ mod](https://forum.zdoom.org/viewtopic.php?t=60784)]
+- _Detection of Targets in Darkness_ setting, with required light level customizable via the CFG-only CVAR `hud_crosshair_dark_level` [i.b. [_Target Spy_ mod](https://forum.zdoom.org/viewtopic.php?t=60784)]

 ### Enemies